Python-SIP/sip/sphinx/c_api.rst

         incremented.
 The Python object may be ``Py_None``.

+.. c:function:: const char *sipPyTypeName(PyTypeObject *py_type)

+    .. versionadded:: 4.19

+    This provides access to a Python type object's ``tp_name`` field and is typically used when the limited Python API is enabled.

+    :param py_type:
+        the type object.
+    :return:
+        the value of the type object's ``tp_name`` field.

 .. c:function:: int sipRegisterAttributeGetter(const sipTypeDef *td, sipAttrGetterFunc getter)

     This registers a handler that will called just before SIP needs to get an